garcias/comp-chem-lab/how-to-use.md

 ## How to use Jupyter

+If you installed the Python data tools, you can run Jupyter.
 Jupyter is a web app that records and runs data analysis commands, and displays output as a nicely formatted web page.
 It can process Julia, Python, and R code (hence, *Ju-Pyt-R*).
 To start the web app, first activate the virtual environment, then run the `notebook` command:

     $ . venv/bin/activate
     $ jupyter notebook --ip $IP --port $PORT --no-browser